spencertipping/canard/README.md

 - `r`: a reference to the resolver stack cons

-Assuming the notation `h(cons)` and `t(cons)` for head and tail, respectively, the interpreter works like this:
+Assuming the notation `h(cons)` and `t(cons)` for head and tail, respectively, the interpreter works like this (JIT is done by adding new native functions):

 ```c
 while (true)